 I was probably one of the only kids who hated sweet potatoes.
 They were always doused with a sugary glaze, mashed with gobs of sweeteners, or (heaven forbid) topped with marshmallows.
 I had a voracious sweet tooth, but not when it came to mushy, starch potatoes.
 It wasn’t until adulthood that I learned what sweet potatoes actually taste like.
 We were at a restaurant, and they served a side of roasted spiced sweet potatoes.
 I couldn’t believe they were basically the same tubers as those used in candied yams.

 Since my yam awakening, sweet potatoes have become one of my favorite staple foods.
 And I still make roasted spiced sweet potatoes just like the ones that I had at that restaurant.
 I discovered the recipe on epicurious, and have adapted it over so slightly.
+I originally shared my version way back in 2007, but have just updated this post!

 Special Diet Notes: Roasted Spiced Sweet Potatoes